TheRenegadeCoder/sample-programs/docs/projects/insertion-sort/index.md

 ## Description

 Insertion sort is an algorithm that generally operates on a single list in place.
 It tracks a pointer that iterates through the list a single time, takes each item and inserts it sorted at the beginning of the list.
+At any given point all elements, from the beginning of the list up through the pointer, are in order.
-By the time the pointer has iterated through the entire list, the beginning or now the entire list is now sorted.
+Once the pointer has iterated through the entire list, all elements have been inserted in order at the front of the list, and the list is now fully sorted.

 ### Performance